 We are required to inform you how long we retain information about you and your child/ren.
-You will find this information in my Retention Policy which we will share with you before your child/ren starts in my care and further information about document retention will be clarified in the Contract Termination letter which we will give you when your child leaves the setting.
+You will find this information in our Retention Policy which we will share with you before your child/ren starts in my care and further information about document retention will be clarified in the Contract Termination letter which we will give you when your child leaves the setting.

-How I delete your data : Online deletion - files held in relation to child/ren and their families on the computer are deleted when no longer required using CCleaner from Piriform.
+How I delete your data : Online deletion - files held in relation to child/ren and their families on the computer are deleted when no longer required